sahyayodha/aquaskate-IoT/README.md

 # aquaskate-IoT
-Aquaskate IoT is a school project about building a fully automatic aquascape. that is it btw dont steal this i work hard for it
+Aquaskate IoT is a school project about building a fully automatic aquascape. that is it;
+DONT STEAL THIS CODE CONTACT ME ON DISCORD/TELEGRAM IF U WANT TO USE MY CODE DISCORD : Neoza#3526 TELEGRAM : @yodhakun